 From instructing elementary school children in a broad range of fundamentals to educating middle school and high school students on a specific subject, many people find teaching to be one of the most intellectually stimulating and rewarding career choices.
 Annual salaries for public and private school teachers, as well as special education teachers, are fairly consistent, with most salaries falling between $45,000 and $50,000.
-Amounts can vary widely, however, depending on location, years of experience, and degree level.
+However, amounts can vary widely depending on location, years of experience, and degree level earned.
 The following is a rankings list of schools offering online degrees in education.
-Continue on for more details about licensing and certification and answers to frequently asked questions about online education degrees.
-Additional guidance on degrees in education administration and instructional technology is also available below.
+Check out the best online schools offering education degrees at the bachelor's and master's levels.

 2020 Best Online Colleges Offering Bachelor's in Education Degrees